-Once your benefit period starts, you must wait two weeks before you will be eligible for employment insurance benefits.
-You will not receive any benefits during this two-week waiting period.
+Once your benefit period starts, you must usually wait one week before you will be eligible for employment insurance benefits.
 It’s a little like the deductible for other types of insurance.

 The amount of weekly benefits you receive depends on how much you were paid before becoming unemployed.
 Check with Service Canada or Employment and Social Development Canada to find out the amount of your benefit.
 Click here to find your local Service Canada office.

 People from low-income families with children may receive an additional amount of money.

 You must report any earnings you receive after you have stopped working.
 Often, all or part of this money will be deducted from your employment insurance benefits.

 How long does employment insurance last?